dongasr/dtmbr/content/new-method/worst-possible-idea.md

   filename: "Worst Possible Idea"

 ---
-# "Unlocking creative thinking by encouraging terrible ideas"
+# Unlocking creative thinking by encouraging terrible ideas

 Giving people the permission to come up with their worst possible ideas creates a playful, safe environment and helps to get a brainstorming session off to a good start.